Preparing to Breastfeed during Pregnancy

 - Breast pumps: Not every breastfeeding mother needs a breast pump.
 Many moms find they prefer to hand express for occasional bottles or to establish a “stash”.
 To learn more about hand expression, see this post.

 - Breastfeeding pillows: Some moms find that a breastfeeding pillow is convenient but it is not necessary.
 You could use bedroom pillows instead.
-If you chose to purchase a breastfeeding pillow, remember that all bodies are shaped differently so you may need to shop around for one that best fits your body.
+If you choose to purchase a breastfeeding pillow, remember that all bodies are shaped differently so you may need to shop around for one that best fits your body.

 - Formula samples: You do not need to have formula samples “just in case”.
 Not having formula in the house has been shown to increase breastfeeding success.
 Be wary of signing up for “free products” as you will often receive formula.
 If you receive free samples, consider donating them to your local food bank to avoid the temptation of using it during a long or fussy night.